Shoaib15012922/Desktop_Friend/README.md

 # Desktop_Friend
-Used Pycharm CE
+#Used Pycharm CE

-pip3 install
+#Used pip3 installer
+#Some basic functions like opening predefined webpages and telling time